json-schema-org/community/programs/sponsors/sponsors.md

 - Same benefits as bronze sponsors.
 - A mention on the Newsletter.
+- Possibility of getting expert advice from the team.
 - Get a Swag Kit.

 ## Benefits of being a gold sponsor